 What is wayfinding signage?

-Wayfinding signage helps you find your way around a business, a park, a school/college, a hotel or any other locations.
+Wayfinding signage helps you find your way around a business, a park, a school/college, a hotel or any other location.
 Wayfinding signage is made to help people get from one point to another with signs keeping you in the right direction.
-You can find wayfinding signage:
+You can find wayfinding signage in:

 What is the difference between ADA Signage and Wayfinding Signage?

-ADA compliant indoor location marking signs for locations such as the restrooms, room numbers and directional signs.
-The ADA regulations include provisions for Braille signs, placement and height of directional signs and other identifying signs in large, easy to read colors and fonts for those who may be visually impaired.
-The ADA regulations only apply to indoor areas and not to an exterior sign.
+ADA compliant indoor location marking signs are used for locations such as the restrooms, room numbers and directional signs.
+The ADA regulations include provisions for Braille, placement and height of directional and other identifying signs in large, easy to read colors and fonts for those who may be visually impaired.
+The ADA regulations only apply to indoor areas and not to exterior signs.

 Wayfinding systems help businesses comply with the Americans with Disabilities Act (ADA).
 Local regulations that require accessibility compliance must be considered as well.
 An ADA-compliant wayfinding solution is designed to provide a tactile response.